Tell me if this sounds familiar…

 While I’ve always leaned toward the minimal side, being home 24/7 gave me a real look into the “stuff creep” happening in my house.
 (If you have kids, I know you can relate.)

-Luckily, even though I have to work through eliminating excess in the rest of my home, I still have my minimalist master bedroom to retreat to.
+Luckily, even though I have to work through eliminating excess in the rest of my home, I still have my minimalist primary bedroom to retreat to.
 Take a look.

 A Look at My Bedroom Setup